shuding/site-1/README.md

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository) it to your computer.
-2. Move into the repository's directory, like so: `cd site`.
+2. Move into the repository's dir, like so: `cd site`.
 3. Install the Node.js dependencies: `yarn`.
 4. Run [Next.js](https://github.com/zeit/next.js) and have it determine changes: `yarn dev`.